AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

         - user memory

 ### Protected memory offsets
-As mentioned above, a call's `ExecutionEnvironment` and `MachineState` (except for `MachineState.memory`) reside in protected memory, and so each of their members has a dedicated offset.
+As mentioned above, a call's `ExecutionEnvironment` and `MachineState` reside in protected memory, and so each of their members has a dedicated offset.
 These offsets are referred to according to the following pattern:
 - `ENVIRONMENT_ADDRESS_OFFSET`: offset to `ExecutionEnvironment.address` within a call's protected memory subregion
 - `ENVIRONMENT_L1GASPRICE`: offset to `ExecutionEnvironment.l1GasPrice` within a call's protected memory subregion
 - `MACHINESTATE_L1GASLEFT`: offset to `MachineState.l1GasLeft` within a call's protected memory subregion
 - `MACHINESTATE_PC`: offset to `MachineState.pc` within a call's protected memory subregion
 - `MACHINESTATE_INTERNALCALLSTACK`: offset to `MachineState.internalCallStack` within a call's protected memory subregion

-> Note: A call's `ExecutionEnvironment.bytecode` and `ExecutionEnvironment.calldata` are not included in the protected memory region because they are handled in a special manner.
-This will be expanded on in a later section.
-> For complete definitions of `ExecutionEnvironment` and `MachineState` see the [AVM's high level specification](./avm.md).
+> For complete definitions of `ExecutionEnvironment`, `MachineState`, and `AvmContext` see the [AVM's high level specification](./avm.md).

 ### Protected memory and user memory examples
 An instruction like `ADDRESS` serves as great example because it performs a read from protected memory and a write to user memory: `M[dstOffset] = ExecutionEnvironment.address` (see [Instruction Set](./InstructionSet) for more details).
 Below, this operation is deconstructed into its two memory accesses: